Article • 27 min read

 9. Move to an appropriate channel

-Don’t be afraid to embrace omnichannel support and move the conversation to a different medium so you can better help your angry customer.
+Don’t be afraid to embrace omnichannel customer service and move the conversation to a different medium to help your angry customer better.
 For example, moving a social media or text conversation to the phone humanizes the interaction, allows you to convey the right tone, and eliminates back-and-forth messages for faster resolution.

 Here are a few best practices to follow: